act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-has-name.md

 ### Applicability

-The rule applies to `iframe` elements that are [exposed to assistive technologies](#exposed-to-assistive-technologies).
+The rule applies to `iframe` elements that are [included in the accessibility tree](#included-in-the-accessibility-tree).

 **Note:** `frame` element is deprecated, this rule does not consider `frame` or `frameset` elements.